Mosab Hassan Yousef: Defection to Israel

-Yousef said he saw the light after a stint in an Israeli jail during the mid-1990s.
-At Megiddo Prison, he witnessed Hamas inmates leading a brutal year-long campaign to weed out supposed Israeli collaborators.
-"During that time, Hamas tortured and killed hundreds of prisoners," he said, recalling vivid memories of needles being inserted under fingernails and bodies charred with burning plastics.
-Many, if not all, had nothing to do with Israeli intelligence.
-"I will never forget their screams," he continued.
-"I started asking myself a question.
-What if Hamas succeeded in destroying Israel and building a state.
-Will they destroy our people in this way?"

 Yousef said that his doubts about Islam and Hamas began forming when he realized Hamas' brutality, and that he hated how Hamas used the lives of suffering civilians and children to achieve its goals.
 Yousef was held by Shin Bet agents in 1996.
 While in prison, he decided to accept a Shin Bet offer to become an informant, on the basis that,Mosab observed firsthand the craziness of the cycle of violence.
 Mosab began to question who his real enemies were: the Hamas leaders who tortured their fellow Palestinian prisoners, or the Shin Bet, who arrested and imprisoned him.
 Over the 16 months that Mosab was in prison, the answer became clear, and this persuaded Mosab to go undercover for the Shin Bet.
 Gonen, whose code name was "Captain Loai," became Mosab's handler.
 Mosab's reports led to the arrests of several high-ranking Palestinian figures.
 As we worked together to prevent the deaths of hundreds of Israelis and Palestinians, the two of us became friends.